 - Rapidly advance our lead ImmunoPhage product candidate, SNS-301, through clinical development in patients with SCCHN and other solid tumors.
 We are currently evaluating the safety and efficacy of our lead ImmunoPhage product candidate, SNS-301, in combination with pembrolizumab in an ongoing Phase 1/2 trial in patients with locally advanced unresectable or metastatic SCCHN.
-Based on an initial assessment of patients in this trial, SNS-301 in combination with pembrolizumab was well tolerated with promising anti-tumor activity, including a PR observed in a patient with PD-L1 negative tumor.
+Based on an initial assessment of the first 11 patients in the trial, of which nine patients were evaluable for efficacy, SNS-301 in combination with pembrolizumab was well tolerated with promising anti-tumor activity, including a PR observed in a patient with PD-L1 negative tumor.
 We expect to report topline data from this trial by the end of 2021.
-If the results of this trial are positive, subject to feedback from the FDA, we intend to initiate a randomized registration-enabling Phase 2/3 trial.
-Based on the positive results we have observed to date, we also intend to evaluate the addition of SNS-301 to pembrolizumab in PD-1 blockade naïve SCCHN patients in our ongoing Phase 1/2 trial, with enrollment beginning in mid-2021.
-In addition, we are currently planning two additional Phase 2 trials in collaboration with AstraZeneca to evaluate the safety and efficacy of SNS-301 in combination with durvalumab for patients with locally advanced resectable SCCHN in the neoadjuvant setting and ASPH positive patients with locally advanced unresectable or metastatic solid tumors.
+If the results of this trial are positive, subject to feedback from the FDA, we intend to initiate a randomized registration-enabling trial.
+Based on the results we have observed to date, we also intend to evaluate the addition of SNS-301 to pembrolizumab in PD-1 blockade naïve SCCHN patients as part of our ongoing Phase 1/2 trial, with enrollment in this additional treatment arm expected to begin in mid-2021.
+In addition, we are currently planning two additional Phase 2 trials to evaluate the safety and efficacy of SNS-301 in combination with durvalumab for patients with locally advanced resectable SCCHN in the neoadjuvant setting and ASPH positive patients with locally advanced unresectable or metastatic solid tumors.
 We intend to initiate the first trial in patients with locally advanced resectable SCCHN in the neoadjuvant setting in mid-2021. - Leverage our proprietary ImmunoPhage platform to design differentiated product candidates with enhanced activity through a cocktail therapy approach.
 Our platform allows us to engineer ImmunoPhage product candidates, in a modular fashion.
 We envision engineering our immunotherapies that are precisely tailored to a patient's specific tumor and yet are composed of pre-manufactured and off-the-shelf components.
 We have designed more than 25 distinct ImmunoPhage product candidates and intend to develop additional candidates against known antigens and neo-antigens.
 We believe that the creation of a phage cocktail expressing multivalent antigens along with the integration of nanobody technology will further enhance the utility, precision and therapeutic activity of our product candidates and has the potential to replace current standards of care, including systemic administration of checkpoint inhibitors.
 We intend to use an HPV-specific E6/E7 ImmunoPhage cocktail in our ongoing Phase 1/2 trial of SNS-301 and are advancing several early-stage programs, including SNS-401, which is an ImmunoPhage cocktail for MCC.